An Update about Magnify 2022

 As we are sure you’ve noticed, lots is changing in the world around us right now – and Magnify is no exception.
 As we find ways to scale up the program and expand our capacity for learning together with a wide variety of action learning partner organizations, we have hit the pause button on Magnify 2022.
 We are working together here at CPO and with our partner organizations to create a bigger, better Magnify that will be more flexible than ever.
 We will launch again in spring term 2023.

 Stay tuned as we launch ways to sign up to be first to know when the 2023 application opens and ways to continue learning about the science of thriving in the meantime.

 What is the Magnify Immersion Program?

-A spring semester academic program for bringing Positive Organizational Scholarship (POS) to U-M’s best and brightest students in order to learn, identify, and employ POS principles and practices that build high-performing organizations that bring out the best in people.
+A spring semester academic course (MO 355) that brings Positive Organizational Scholarship (POS) to U-M’s best and brightest students in order to learn, identify, and employ the principles and practices that empowers people to:

 What is Positive Organizational Scholarship?